YaLTeR/niri/wiki/Configuration:-Input.md

 In this section you can configure input devices like keyboard and mouse, and some input-related options.

+There's a section for each device type: `keyboard`, `touchpad`, `mouse`, `trackpoint`, `tablet`, `touch`.
+Settings in those sections will apply to every device of that type.
+Currently, there's no way to configure specific devices individually (but that is planned).

 All settings at a glance:

 ```